biancapopescu0411/GlobalWaves/README.md

       * Test - run the main method from Test class with the name of the input file from the command line and the result will be written to the out.txt file.
 Thus, you can compare this result with ref.

-## Generative AI

-I used GitHub Copilot for some of the comments and javadocs, and for some of the methods that were very similar, but I had to change them a bit to fit my needs(isUser, isArtist, isHost, printArtistPage, printLikedContentPage etc.).

 ## Description